 Whether you’re a scrappy new startup or an experienced small business, an exit strategy is a must for all types of businesses.

-Here are the eight commonly used small business and startup exit strategies.
+Here are the eight commonly used small business exit strategies.
 Make sure to pay attention to the pros and cons of each to help pick the right one for your enterprise.

 If you have a family business and want it to continue running after your retirement, this strategy is the right pick for you.
 In this exit strategy, the ownership is transferred to the son or daughter of the owner (if they’re of legal age) or any other eligible family member.